benjamincrozat/lumen-boilerplate/README.md

 # Lumen Boilerplate

-Opinionated boilerplate project that fully embraces the Laravel/Lumen philosophy to quick start my next API.
+Quick start your next Lumen project.

 ## Why?

-Lumen is a fantastic lightweight version of [Laravel](https://laravel.com/docs).
+Lumen is a fantastic lightweight version of Laravel.
 Too light most of the time.
 So, I added things I often need for real world projects without having to switch to the full framework.

 ## Server requirements